geekaholic/geekaholic.github.com/slides/scale-apache-nginx/1scalable_architectures.markdown

 .notes: Data scalability is beyond the scope of this presentation.

 It is good to isolate the data from the app by hosting it on a separate server.
-This was the two aspects can be scaled independantly.
+This was the two aspects can be scaled independently.
 Some methods to consider:

 * Store DB data on MYSQL running on a separate server
 * Enable file sharing to share data files using NFS, rsync